SamWhited/typo/README.md

 Set this to disable the circular effect on post thumbnails.

+    page.subtitle: nil

+A subtitle to be shown under the regular title.

     page.thumbnail: nil

 An image to display as the 150×150px thumbnail above the post on the index page.